samueldsingh/ui-ux-website/README.md

 - Fundamentals of the CSS BEM Model
 - From soft and pleasant animations to complex gradients
 - Perfectly placed media queries for satisfactory responsiveness covering almost devices
-- Deploying websites to extremely fast servers and give them a custom domain name.
+- Deploying websites to extremely fast servers and giving them a custom domain name.